 I don’t hate Joe Biden; he seems a very personable man, someone this nobody would have no problem sitting down with to have that proverbial beer — as long as I was able to speak my mind and candidly tell him why I feel he’d be a terrible choice for president of the United States right now.

-I had a very memorable one-on-one exchange in the 1990s with Senator Biden when I worked as a staff photographer in the PR department of a university.
-One day, Biden came to speak about the Drug War.
+I had a very memorable one-on-one exchange in the 1990s with Senator Biden when I worked as a staff photographer in the PR department of Widener University outside Philadelphia.
+Biden came to speak about the Drug War.
 I took a half-dozen shots of him to fulfill my duties, then sat down to listen, since the topic was one I was interested in.
 I’d traveled in Central America as a documentary photographer during the Reagan wars; I’d worked for years feeding the homeless at night in the alleys of Philadelphia; I’d photographed a controversial needle exchange program in North Philly, and I’d read a lot about drug issues like harm reduction programs and other well-researched and documented alternatives to the Drug War.
-Like many others, I saw the issue in terms of supply and demand and questioned the focus of using our military, police, courts and prisons in places like Latin America to attack the supply — while failing miserably to address the demand at home.
-By the late 1980s, the Drug War seemed to be an abject failure.
+Like many others, I saw the issue in terms of supply and demand and questioned the focus of using our military, police, courts and prisons in our inner cities and in places like Latin America to attack the supply — while failing miserably to address the demand.
+By the late 1980s, the Drug War was an abject failure.
 As I listened to Biden, all this rumbled around in my head.
 Given my role as PR photographer for the university, I hesitated.
 But then I raised my hand.
 I was sitting at the end of the second row in the middle section of seats in the auditorium.
 Biden pointed at me and walked slowly in my direction.

 “Sir, I was wondering what you thought of the alternative options to our drug problem, things like harm reduction and the de-criminalization of drugs.
 Is there a better way to address the drug problem?”